eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

 # When to use OCaml? {#when-to-use}

-- ocaml is:
-    - statically typed
+OCaml:

+1. Is statically typed.
-    - has a solid type system
-        - by which I mean algebraic data types with exhaustiveness checking
+1. Has a solid type system, by which I mean algebraic data types with exhaustiveness checking.
-    - compiles to native
-    - good performance
+1. Is garbage collected.
+1. Compiles to native.
+1. Has good out of the box performance.
-    - not too galaxy brained
+1. Is not too galaxy brained.
-    - lets you mutate and do IO to your heart's content
+1. Lets you mutate and perform IO to your heart's content.
-    - has a decent enough ecosystem
+1. Has a decent enough ecosystem.

+And surprisingly few languages check these boxes that don't also have significant drawbacks.

+If you want a statically and strongly typed garbage-collected language that compiles to native and doesn't require you to change the way you work too much, you should use OCaml.